📖 Syllabus

 Exams

 This class has one Midterm Exam and one Final Exam.
-Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
+The Final Exam is not cumulative, in that the focus will be on content from the second half of the semester, though the content in the second half of the course builds on the first half.
 The exams will feature a mix of multiple choice, select all, short answer, and long answer questions, including questions that require you to write code and do math.
+See study.practicaldsc.org for links to the exams from previous offerings.

-Both exams will be administered in-person.
+Both exams will be administered in-person and on paper, and will be closed-note, with the exception of one, double-sided hand-written notes sheet that you prepare yourself.
 If you have conflicts with either of the exams, please let us know on the Welcome Survey.
 We may provide alternate exam times for students with a valid, documented conflict with a required activity in another course or official university-affiliated activity, or to help students avoid negative academic consequences when their religious obligations conflict with academic requirements.

 Grades